Adolfo de Hostos

+Adolfo de Hostos (1887–1982) was a Dominican-born Puerto Rican historian and archaeologist, known for serving as the fifth Official Historian of Puerto Rico.

 Early life

+Adolfo José de Hostos y de Ayala was born on January 8, 1887 in Santo Domingo, Second Dominican Republic (present-day, Dominican Republic) to Eugenio María de Hostos and Belinda Otilia de Ayala y Quintana. de Hostos was baptised on July 23, 1887 in San Carlos, and had five brothers and sisters.

-He was the son of Eugenio María de Hostos and had several brothers and sisters: Eugenio Carlos, Luisa Amelia, Bayoán Lautaro, Filipo Luis Duarte, María Angelina In 1939, he corresponded with his brother Eugenio Carlos de Hostos excitedly relaying how he hoped to have his publication, Trópico, be included in the newspaper Puerto Rico Ilustrado.
+In 1939, he corresponded with his brother Eugenio Carlos de Hostos excitedly relaying how he hoped to have his publication, Trópico, be included in the newspaper Puerto Rico Ilustrado.

 Military career

-De Hostos had served in the Army and as military aide to Gov. Arthur Yeager before his appointment by Gov. Blanton Winship.
+De Hostos served in the United States Army from 1905-1919 rising to the rank of 1st lieutenant.
+He was as military aide to Gov. Arthur Yeager before his appointment by Gov. Blanton Winship.

 Official historian

 His most prominent publication is "Ciudad Murada", the history of the city of San Juan, Puerto Rico, the United States' oldest city.